lorae/household-size-demographics/README.md

 We'll now explain each of the `scripts` files in turn, which walk the researcher through data ingestion, througput generation, and generation of output and figures.

 ## import-ipums.R

-TODO: should the detailed headers on these scripts be fully supplanted by the contents of this README?
+This script serves two purposes:
+1. Read in the IPUMS USA microdata from its raw, brittle format in the source .dat.gz file into a DuckDB database, which can be more agilely manipulated and analyzed.

-The purpose of this script is to read metadata from the .xml file (and the .dat.gz?
-Or not?) of the ipums data download and to save files into the docs/ folder that help with later data reconciliation and labelling.
+2. Read IPUMS USA pull metadata and saved clean files into the docs/ folder that help with later data reconciliation and labelling.

+This script leverages the `ipumsr` package for this purpose.
+Due to the relatively large size of the source data (2 GB as of June 2025), it requires up to 5 minutes to run.

 **Inputs**:
 - `data/ipums-microdata/usa_0020.xml`
-- `data/ipums-microdata/usa_0020.dat.gz` (TODO: verify if this second file is used.
-I actually don't think so.)
+- `data/ipums-microdata/usa_0020.dat.gz`

 **Outputs**:
+-
 - `docs/ipums-data-dictionary.html`
 - `docs/ipums_value_labels.RData`